alekkiq/db-populator/README.md

     ```

 ## TO-DOS
-- A shell script that would automatically create ```config.py``` with user input values.
-Removes the need for an .env file
 - Add support for table relationships.
 - Check if database exists already - for example creating multiple tables for same db.
 Currently it drops it each time